microsoft/typespec/.chronus/changes/fix-response-examples-2024-6-29-22-38-45.md

   - "@typespec/compiler"
 ---

-Fix type comparaison of literal and scalar when in projection context
+Fix type comparison of literal and scalar when in projection context